Bloom: Designing for LLM-Augmented Behavior Change Interactions: Results

 \subsubsection{Mindset \& Satisfaction}

 Mindset-related outcomes exhibited the most prominent treatment-control differences, as shown in Figure \ref{fig:mindset}.
-Treatment participants reported a larger increase in PA adequacy mindset, namely the belief that PA is beneficial to their health ($+1.2$ points from pre- to post-study vs. $+0.8$ in control; 5-point Likert scale), while both groups showed a similar increases in process mindset, the degree to which exercise is seen as inherently enjoyable ($+0.3$ vs. $+0.2$ points).
-Satisfaction with PA levels showed larger increases in the treatment group ($+1.4$ vs. $+1.1$ points), as did satisfaction with physical health ($+0.9$ vs. $+0.6$ points).
-Meanwhile, perceived barriers to activity declined slightly in both groups ($-0.2$ vs. $-0.2$ points), while self-efficacy was stable ($0.0$ vs. $0.0$ points), suggesting that the groups differed in their beliefs about the benefits and enjoyment of PA, but not in their perceived barriers or efficacy.
+Treatment participants reported a larger increase in PA adequacy mindset, namely the belief that PA is beneficial to their health ($+1.2$ points from pre- to post-study vs. $+0.8$ in control; 5-point Likert scale), while both groups showed a similar increase in process mindset, the degree to which exercise is seen as inherently enjoyable ($+0.3$ vs. $+0.2$ points).
+Satisfaction with PA levels showed larger increases in the treatment group ($+1.4$ vs. $+1.0$ points), as did satisfaction with physical health ($+0.9$ vs. $+0.6$ points).
+Meanwhile, perceived barriers to activity declined slightly in both groups ($-0.2$ vs. $-0.3$ points), while self-efficacy was stable ($0.0$ vs. $0.0$ points), suggesting that the groups differed in their beliefs about the benefits and enjoyment of PA, but not in their perceived barriers or efficacy.

-Weekly and daily surveys exhibit similar trends.
-Treatment participants showed more positive slopes in satisfaction with their current PA levels ($+0.02$ vs. $+0.01$ points/day), identifying as a physically active person ($+0.03$ vs. $+0.01$ points/day), and hopefulness about their health ($+0.01$ vs. $0.00$ points/day).
-Treatment participants also showed greater increases in perceptions that exercising is easy ($+0.1$ vs. $+0.0$ points/week; on a scale from \textit{1: difficult} to \textit{5: easy}).
+Weekly and daily surveys exhibited similar trends.
+We report daily and weekly linear regression slopes multiplied by the 28-day or four-week study duration (respectively), producing an estimate of total change over the study period, all on a 5-point Likert scale.
+Daily survey results indicate that treatment participants showed greater increases in satisfaction with their current PA levels ($+0.6$ vs. $+0.2$ points), identifying as a physically active person ($+0.8$ vs. $+0.3$ points), and hopefulness about their health ($+0.1$ vs. $-0.1$ points).
+Weekly survey results similarly indicate that treatment participants showed greater increases in perceptions that exercising is easy ($+0.6$ vs. $+0.1$ points; on a scale from \textit{1: difficult} to \textit{5: easy}).